ebzzry/ebzzry.github.io/kvm.md

 ### Networking

 QEMU [supports](http://wiki.qemu.org/Documentation/Networking) several
-ways of setting up networking for its guest, but for this post we're going to use VDE.
+ways of setting up networking for its guest, but for this post you're going to use VDE.

-We need to run several commands to prep the networking environment.
+You need to run several commands to prep the networking environment.
 Ideally, you'd want to save these in a shell function, or a shell script: